-When rigging a kayak for sight fishing, many factors come in to play.
-Does your kayak provide the stability for you to stand?
-Are there any factory-set storage places for rod and equipment storage while standing?
+When rigging a kayak for sight fishing, many factors come into play.
+Does your kayak provide stability for you to stand?
+Are there any factory-set places for rod and equipment storage while standing?
 What are the other safety features that cater to standing and fishing?
-While these questions could be answered in depth for every kayak on the market, I want to walk you through how I turned my new kayak into the perfect platform for sight casting.
+While these questions could be answered in depth for every kayak on the market, I want to walk you through how I turned my kayak into the perfect platform for sight casting.

-I recently received the new Jackson Kayaks “Big Rig” and immediately started to develop a rigging plan for my style of fishing.
-This particular kayak does provide the capability for standing.
-This works well because my preferred method of kayak fishing in the local waters is sight fishing on the flats or even shallow fresh water situations.
+I received the Jackson Kayaks “Big Rig” and immediately started to develop a rigging plan for my style of fishing.
+This particular kayak does provide the capability for standing, which works well because my preferred method of kayak fishing in the local waters is sight fishing on the flats or even in shallow freshwater situations.

-The Big Rig is outfitted with their “Lean Bar” which is basically a stand up grab bar for assistance when standing and sight casting.
-Obviously, my first rigging step would incorporate rod/accessory bases to the lean bar at a location that would provide easy, quick access to my rods and push pole while I was standing.
-The bases I chose were the Railblaza 19-25 RailMounts, which are compatible bases for all the Railblaza accessories.
-Once I installed the RailMount 19-25’s to the Lean Bar – which was a perfect fit by the way — I would be able to mount other accessories such as the Rod Holder II’s and G-Hold’s.
-Now, when I stand up, I have a rod holder and a docking point for my push pole in quick reach, as opposed to having to lean over or sit back down to grab my rod or pole.
+The Big Rig is outfitted with their “lean bar,” which is basically a stand-up grab bar for assistance when standing and sight casting.
+Obviously, my first rigging step would be to add rod/accessory bases to the lean bar at a location that would provide easy, quick access to my rods and push pole while I was standing.
+The bases I chose were the RAILBLAZA 19-25 RailMounts, which are compatible bases for all the RAILBLAZA accessories.
+Once I installed the RailMount 19-25s to the lean bar — a perfect fit by the way — I would be able to mount other accessories such as the Rod Holder II and G-Hold.
+Now, when I stand up, I have a rod holder and a docking point for my push pole within quick reach, as opposed to having to lean over or sit back down to grab my rod or pole.
 The placement of these mounts on the lean bar allows for quicker and quieter access to my rods and push pole while standing and sight fishing.
-Quicker and quieter casting and polling is a rare advantage when fishing!
+Quicker, quieter casting and poling is a rare advantage when fishing!

-Basically, I have rigged my kayak for any situation possible in regards to my style of kayak fishing.
-That’s the beauty of rigging.
-It is 100% customizable!
-Hopefully this information, along with the photos I have provided, can help you customize your kayak for your personal style of kayak fishing!
+Basically, I have rigged my kayak for any situation possible in regard to my style of kayak fishing.
+That’s the beauty of rigging — it is 100% customizable!
+Hopefully this information can help you customize your kayak for your personal style of kayak fishing!